With tough speech against Putin and announcement of more sanctions, Biden has his 1st State of the Union | World

 President Joe Biden in Congress for his State of the Union address. — Photo: GloboNews

-In opposition to the moment when Biden dealt with his domestic agenda – with infrastructure projects and the Covid-19 relief package -, in which only Democrats applauded, the American president united the parties when he weighed even more against Putin and the Russian oligarchs.
+The American president united the two parties – Republican and Democrat – in announcing the measures against Putin and the Russian oligarchs.

-“Today I say to Russian oligarchs and corrupt leaders who stole billions of dollars from this violent regime, no more,” Biden said.
-“We are joining our European allies to find and seize their yachts, their luxury apartments, their private jets.
-We are coming after their illegitimate gains.”
+As soon as he reported on the latest sanctions against Russia, Biden was applauded by both sides of the US Congress, despite the Biden administration failing to achieve unanimity on its domestic policy issues – such as the infrastructure package, for example.

-In general, congressmen take advantage of the occasion to send symbolic messages.
-This year, many of them wore blue and yellow, the same colors as the Ukrainian flag, to show support for this nation.
+In general, congressmen take advantage of the State of the Union to send symbolic messages to the government.
+In this year, many of them wore the colors blue and yellowthe same as the flag of Ukraine, to show support for this nation and the US response to this war.

 Representatives Brenda Lawrence (D-MI), Terri Sewell (D-AL) and Lisa Blunt Rochester (D-DE) arrive at the State of the Union address at the US Capitol in Washington, DC, USA, March 1, 2022 — Photo: Sarahbeth Maney/Pool via REUTERS